mytechnotalent/dc540-0x00005a/README.md

 <br>

 ## MISSION
-You have been selected by the DC540 ANGELS OF DEATH to decrypt this challenge for Empress N in the EMPIRE of REDAH.
+You have been selected by the DC540 ANGELS OF DEATH to decrypt these 5 messages for Empress N in the EMPIRE of REDAH.
 Find the decryption keys and use the `MicroCipher.py` app  and report the 5 decrypted messages back to, "The Architect" with your results by sending a private Discord DM to Kevin Thomas.

 ## HINT
 "The keys are right in front of your eyes!"